FObersteiner/uv-env/README.md

 - `uv lock`: make the lock file. `uv lock -U` to update dependencies in the lock file
 - `uv sync`: synchronize the venv with the lock file; `uv lock -U && uv sync` to update everything

+Dependencies from requirements.txt, e.g. if you want to use somebody else's project, which doesn't have a proper pyproject.toml (e.g. as poetry creates them): Create a venv for the project, activate it, then install its dependencies to it via `uv pip sync ./path-to/requirements.txt`.

 #### dependencies: special cases